Kids raise money for abandon kittens

 From candy sales to PayPal donations, overwhelming support poured in from the Hurricane community.

-The family says Mayor Scott Edwards contributed to bringing in the support from a Facebook Live he shot while the fundraiser was happening.
+The family says Mayor Scott Edwards contributed to bringing in this support from a Facebook Live he shot while the fundraiser was happening.

 “Like I wasn’t actually counting the money, but I saw three twenty dollar bills in there and I was like ‘wait a minute, we passed our goal,’ and it just kept getting more full and we eventually had to get another container and start putting the money in there,” Maycee said.